Revolving door (politics): Previous work

 The revolving door phenomenon has been a concern at least since the late 1800s, when attempts were made to restrict the movement of individuals between the government and private sector.
 In the United States, the federal government enacted the first conflict of interest and ethics laws, including imposing cooling-off periods, in the 1950s.

-There was renewed public interest in the 2010s with research by Andrew Baker, Simon Johnson and James Kwak, and with the 2008 crisis, when prominent government figures insinuated that previous and future hirings in the financial sphere manipulates the decision-making of eminent government members when it comes to financial matters.
+There was renewed public interest in the 2010s with research by Andrew Baker, Simon Johnson and James Kwak, and with the 2008 crisis, when prominent government figures insinuated that previous and future hirings in the financial sphere manipulate the decision-making of eminent government members when it comes to financial matters.

-Governments hire industry professionals for their private sector experience, their influence within corporations that the government is attempting to regulate or do business with, and in order to gain political support (donations and endorsements) from private firms.
+Governments hire industry professionals for their private sector experience, their influence within corporations that the government is attempting to regulate or do business with, and to gain political support (donations and endorsements) from private firms.

 Industry, in turn, hires people out of government positions to gain personal access to government officials, seek favorable legislation/regulation and government contracts in exchange for high-paying employment offers, and get inside information on what is going on in government.

-In fact, the regulator while in office takes actions and makes decisions enabling him to cash in later when joining a firm he has regulated.
+In fact, the regulator, while in office, takes actions and makes decisions enabling him to cash in later when joining a firm he has regulated.
 These actions are termed as bureaucratic capital.
 It is essentially inside knowledge of the system, including any loopholes that might exist.
-‘Bureaucratic capital’ consists also of good relationship with the lower-level bureaucracy.
-‘Bureaucratic capital’ therefore enables the bureaucrat to cash in later thereon, after exiting the public sector and joining a firm in the sector he previously regulated.
+'Bureaucratic capital' also consists of a good relationship with the lower-level bureaucracy.
+'Bureaucratic capital' therefore enables the bureaucrat to cash in later thereon, after exiting the public sector and joining a firm in the sector he previously regulated.
 Thus, the bureaucrat can abuse the previous position to increase income in a legal way.

 The lobbying industry is especially affected by the revolving door concept, as the main asset for a lobbyist is contacts with and influence on government officials.
 This industrial climate is attractive for ex-government officials.
 It can also mean substantial monetary rewards for the lobbying firms and government projects and contracts in the hundreds of millions for those they represent.

-A 2023 study of U.S. Department of Health and Human Services appointees showed that 15% had been employed by private health care industries immediately prior to their appointment to government service, and 32% exited to industry at the end of their appointment.
+A 2023 study of U.S. Department of Health and Human Services appointees showed that 15% had been employed by private health care industries immediately prior to their appointment to government service, and 32% exited the industry at the end of their appointment.
 Among the health agencies, CDC, CMS, and FDA had the highest rates of industry exit.
 A 2016 study of 55 FDA reviewers of oncology drugs found that 27% were in biopharmaceutical employment or consulting after leaving the FDA.

 A 2014 study of U.S. Department of Defense appointees showed that 28% exited to industry.

 As of 2023, 80 per cent of U.S. four-star retirees are employed in defense industry.